Grow your business by using LinkedIn as a sales tool! Find out how.

 People may be having a bad day and want to know nothing about anything, or possibly it’s a bad time for the company at the moment we approach.

-These are things we can’t know before starting sending invites but we can always try and drive the user through our sales funnel.
+These are things we can’t know before starting to send invites but we can always try to drive the user through our sales funnel.

-Ask why they are not interested if they are having a similar service or product being delivered by a competition (it’s always good to know where your rivals are working) if he is happy with it if it’s just bad timing and wants to get back to them in a couple of months.
+Ask why they are not interested if they are having a similar service or product being delivered by a competitor (it’s always good to know where your rivals are working), if he is happy with it, if it’s just bad timing, and wants to get back to them in a couple of months.

 There is always something else to say but keep it polite.
 An annoyed prospect is a lost sale.